-The SRT is the most important parameter that determines the conversion of the substrate and the type of products obtained (methane or liquid phase products).
-At low SRT the conversion of the feedstock is limited and organic acids are the main fermentation products.
-On the other hand, at high SRT the conversion of the feedstock is much higher but almost no liquid phase products are present in the effluent due to high methanogenic activity.
+The SRT is the most important parameter that determines the conversion of the substrate and the type of products obtained (methane or liquid-phase products).
+At low SRT, the conversion of the feedstock is limited and organic acids are the main fermentation products.
+On the other hand, at high SRT, the conversion of the feedstock is much higher but almost no liquid-phase products are present in the effluent due to high methanogenic activity.

 If the aim of the AD process is convert the lignocellulosic feedstock into methane, then long SRT values should be applied.
-However, in AD processes with suspended biomass and without biomass recycle the SRT and HRT coincide, therefore high values of the SRT correspond to large vessel volumes and, consequently, the capital expenditure becomes higher and the volumetric methane production becomes lower.
+However, in AD processes with suspended biomass and without biomass recycle, the SRT and HRT coincide; therefore, high values of the SRT correspond to large vessel volumes and, consequently, the capital expenditure becomes higher and the volumetric methane production becomes lower.
 In order to reduce reactor volumes, processes with long SRT and short HRT could be considered.
-UASB and packed bed reactors allow decoupling the SRT from the HRT. however these processes only tolerate low concentrations of suspended solids in the feed (typically less than 1 %).
-The anaerobic gas lift reactor (AGR) has been proposed for the decoupling of SRT and HRT in systems with high concentrations of suspended solids in the feed [35].
-If the aim of the AD process is to produce liquid phase products (organic acids and ethanol), then conditions need to be found that give high conversion of the feedstock, high products concentration and no methane production.
+UASB and packed bed reactors allow decoupling the SRT from the HRT; however, these processes only tolerate low concentrations of suspended solids in the feed (typically less than 1%).
+The anaerobic gas lift reactor (AGR) has been proposed for the decoupling of SRT and HRT in systems with high concentrations of suspended solids in the feed [34].

+If the aim of the AD process is to produce liquid-phase products (organic acids and ethanol), then conditions need to be found that give high conversion of the feedstock, high products concentration and no methane production.
 Acclimation of the microorganisms to the feedstock in batch before the start of continuous processing at low SRT can possibly improve the substrate hydrolysis.
-However, this study showed that, even though microorganisms in batch conditions can achieve high degradation of the feedstock, when the conditions are switched to continuous with low SRT, the biodegradation of the feedstock decreases significantly.
+However, this study showed that even though microorganisms in batch conditions can achieve high degradation of the feedstock, when the conditions are switched to continuous with low SRT, the biodegradation of the feedstock decreases significantly.
 Possibly, batch acclimation coupled with longer SRT could give better process performance and avoid washing out the slow-growing microorganisms that can hydrolyse the lignocellulosic substrates.
-However, the SRT would still need to be short enough (e.g. 4 or 8 d) to wash out
+However, the SRT would still need to be short enough (e.g. 4 or 8 days) to wash out methanogenic microorganisms.
+As an alternative, continuous acclimation at long SRT followed by gradual reduction in the SRT could be investigated to obtain high conversion of the feedstock and wash-out of the methanogenic microorganisms.